-[Note: I’ve been reading an abridged edition.]
+[note: I’ve been reading the abridged German original]

 a slow read